-It is the teacher's responsibility to ensure that the USB used works, is formatted correctly as an exFAT file, has been checked for viruses before submitting, and does not contain any other material except the practical (portfolio) examination submission.
-Markers will not view or mark any additional material on the USB.
+It is the teacher's responsibility to ensure that the USB drive used works, is formatted correctly as exFAT, has been checked for viruses before submitting, and does not contain any other material except the practical (portfolio) examination submission.
+Markers will not view or mark any additional material on the USB drive.

-Note: candidates may choose to provide a second, backup USB with a copy of their portfolio.
-If this option is chosen, then the second USB must be clearly labelled 'backup copy'.
+Note: candidates are encouraged to provide a second, backup USB drive with a copy of their portfolio.
+If this option is chosen, then the second USB drive must be clearly labelled 'backup copy'.
 This backup copy will only be accessed should the original be faulty.

-10.2 Contents of the practical (portfolio) examination submission
+11.2.
+Contents of the practical (portfolio) examination submission